 The engine run time can also be extended by another 10 minutes, if during the first 10 minutes Steps 1-3 are repeated while the engine is still running.
-This provides a total of 20 minutes.
+An extension can be requested, 30 seconds after starting.
+This provides a total of 20 minutes